Willa Muir: Life

 In the 1920s the couple lived in continental Europe for two periods, living in Montrose at other times.
 During their first period, she supported them by teaching at the Internationalschule in Hellerau, which was run by her friend A. S. Neill.

 Willa and her husband worked together on many translations, most notable the major works of Franz Kafka.
 They had translated The Castle within six years of Kafka's death.
 In her memoir of Edwin Muir, Belonging, Willa describes the method of translation that she and her husband adopted in their Kafka translations:

 Willa was the more able linguist and she was the major contributor.
 She recorded in her journal that her husband "only helped".
-Between 1924 and the start of the Second World War her (their) translation financed their life together.
+Between 1924 and the start of the Second World War their translation work financed their life together.
 In addition she also translated on her own account under the name of Agnes Neill Scott.
 The couple spent considerable time touring in Europe and she expressed some regret that she had lost a home.

 A satirical portrait of Willa and Edwin appears in Wyndham Lewis's The Apes of God (1930).
 When Willa and her husband met Lewis in the mid-1920s, she recorded her sense that he was "one of those Englishmen who do not have the habit of talking to women."

 Her book Women: An Inquiry is a book-length feminist essay.
 Her 1936 book Mrs Grundy in Scotland is an investigation of the anxieties and pressure to conform to respectability norms in Scottish life.

 In 1944 she was painted by Nigel McIsaac, and the painting is in the Scottish National Portrait Gallery.

 In 1958, Willa and Edwin Muir were granted the first Johann-Heinrich-Voss Translation Award.
 Her husband died in 1959 and she wrote a memoir Belonging (1968) about their life together.
 She died at Dunoon in 1970.